minprog-platforms/project-commerce-django-DylanMeegs/README.md

 Viewing your watchlist goed as follows: You click on "Watchlist" in the navbar, and there you see every listing you have added to the watchlist, even if the listing has been closed.

-When you are on a listing page you see the title, image, description, owner of the listing, current price, and comments.
+When you are on a listing page you see the title, image, description, owner of the listing, current price, and the comments.

 However, that is not all.
 On top of this, if the user is signed in they can also access parts of the website that were previously locked.
 Such as:
-- Add listings to their watchlist
+- An "add listings to watchlist" button
 - Bid on active listings
 - Comment on active listings

-And if the owner of the listing is on the listing page, they can close the listing and "sell" the listing to the hightest bidder.

 Lastly, the "Log in" button changed to "Log out" and the user is immediately logged out, and returned to the main page upon clicking this button.